 Are You Getting Enough Vitamin D?

 Contrary to popular belief, research shows nearly 3 out of 4 people are deficient in Vitamin D. Unfortunately; very few foods naturally contain vitamin D. This fact, coupled with the reality that many people do not have adequate everyday access to sun exposure, leaves most children and adults with a deficit of this important nutrient.
-Studies have shown vitamin-D deficiency can affect normal cellular replication, proper immune responses, and resilience against infections, according to the American Journal of Clinical Nutrition.
-Other areas affected include heart function, bone and joint health, breathing, and even mood.
+Studies have shown vitamin-D deficiency can affect normal cellular replication, mood, proper immune responses and resilience against infections, according to the American Journal of Clinical Nutrition.
+Other areas affected include heart function, bone / joint health and even breathing.*

 The Importance of Vitamin D

 Vitamin D is an essential vitamin for our body, meaning you must have it – and in an adequate amount – for proper health.
 The most common source of Vitamin D is exposure to sunlight.
-But with winter approaching, the combination of the cold that keep us indoors and the decreased amount of sunlight in most areas doesn’t bode well for us getting enough Vitamin D from the sun.
-Interestingly enough, research shows even those that live in warmer, sunnier climates can be deficient in Vitamin D!
+But with Fall and Winter approaching, the combination of the cold that keeps us indoors and the decreased amount of sunlight in most areas doesn’t bode well for us getting enough Vitamin D from the sun.
+Interestingly enough, research shows even those living in warmer, sunnier climates can be deficient in Vitamin D!

 At your next doctor’s appointment, ask your physician for the very simple vitamin D test, called the 25(OH)D test.
 This very simple test can determine whether or not you’re getting enough vitamin D. There are also options for sending your blood sample to an independent laboratory for testing.